Regatta Entry Tips for Club Regatta Secretaries

 Once the handicapping is done and bow numbers allocated it is too late to add late entries.
 As a guide any received after Wednesday 5pm is too late.

-Grade, ACT Champs and HoL – late entries start after close of entries on Friday at 10pm and end on Thursday 12 noon.
+Grade, ACT Champs and HoL – late entries are those between Monday noon and Thursday noon.

 Late entries can only be accepted if a re-draw of the event is not required.
 If divisions or all heats are full new races cannot be added.
 New races will not be added to the draw once the draw have gone up on Tuesday.
 If new races were added it would mean race times would change and this is confusing for rowers, parents, coaches, BROs and spectators.